EddyVerbruggen/cordova-plugin-googleplus/README.md

 ### Android
 To configure Android, follow Step 1 of [this guide](https://developers.google.com/+/quickstart/android)

+Make sure you execute the `keytool` steps as well or authentication will fail.

 ## 5. Usage
 Check the [demo app](demo) to get you going quickly, or hurt yourself and follow these steps.